holoviz/lumen/docs/user_guide/dashboard.md

 ### `sources`

-The `sources` section allows defining [Source](lumen.sources.Source) instances which can be referenced from the monitoring targets.
-This is useful when reusing a `Source` across multiple targets.
+The `sources` section allows defining [Source](lumen.sources.Source) instances which can be referenced by the pipelines.

 ```yaml
 sources: